redis/docs/content/develop/connect/clients/go.md

 }
 ```

-It is slightly simpler to create the index for hash objects than
+It is easier to create the index for hash objects than
 for JSON objects.
 Use the `FTCreateOptions` parameter to enable
 indexing only for hash objects, but specify the same `user:` prefix
 as before.
 You don't need the `As:` field in the schema parameters